-Comparisons with later cohorts of men and women, presented in the middle and lower panels of the Figure, provide further evidence that most of the men from the 1967 cohort who were on leave at ages 21-22 were in the military.
-In the middle panels we show data for people born in 1977 who were observed working full time at age 19 or 20.
+Comparisons with later cohorts of men and women, presented in the middle and lower panels of the figure, provide further evidence that most of the men from the 1967 cohort who were on leave at ages 21-22 were in the military.
+In the middle panels, we show data for people born in 1977 who were observed working full time at age 19 or 20.
 (We adjust the requirement on age to reflect the fact that conscription occurred at age 20 for this cohort).
-Consistent with the very short term of military service for this cohort (4 months maximum) we see only a relatively small rise in the fraction of men classified as on leave at age 20.
+Consistent with the very short term of military service for this cohort (four months maximum), we see only a relatively small rise in the fraction of men classified as on leave at age 20.
 For women born in 1977 the patterns look very similar to those of women born 10 years earlier.
-Finally, in the lower panels of Figure 1 we show data for men and women born in 1987 who were observed working full time at age 19 or 20.
+Finally, in the lower panels of Figure 1, we show data for men and women born in 1987 who were observed working full time at age 19 or 20.
 For this cohort there was no mandatory military service, and reassuringly only a very small fraction of men are recorded as on leave between the ages of 20 and 22.
 Again, the data for women look relatively similar to the data for women born 10 or 20 years earlier.

 While we believe that military service accounts for the unusual spike in the fraction of 1967 men on leave at ages 21 and 22, some men would obviously fall into this category even in the absence of conscription.
-To estimate the "false positive" rate we tabulated the fractions of men at different ages who were working in the 1988 QP and on leave in 1989.
-This fraction was 19.0% for 21 year olds, 9% for 22 year olds, 3.0% for 23 year olds, and between 2.7% and 3.0% for men between the ages of 24 and 30.
-Comparing 21 year olds to those 23 and older, we infer that about 15% of 21-year-olds were probably on leave for other reasons.
-This means that simple comparisons between men identified as conscripts and those identified as non-conscripts will likely understate the magnitude of the true gap by about 15%.
+To estimate the "false positive" rate, we tabulated the fractions of men at different ages who were working in the 1988 QP and on leave in 1989.
+This fraction was 19.0 percent for 21-year-olds, 9.0 percent for 22-year-olds, 3.0 percent for 23-year-olds, and between 2.7 percent and 3.0 percent for men between the ages of 24 and 30.
+Comparing 21-year-olds to those 23 and older, we infer that about 15 percent of 21-year-olds were probably on leave for other reasons.
+This means that simple comparisons between men identified as conscripts, and those identified as nonconscripts, will likely understate the magnitude of the true gap by about 15 percent.

-3 The 1967 Birth Cohort: Conscripts, Non-Conscripts, and Others
+III.
+The 1967 Birth Cohort: Conscripts, Nonconscripts, and Others